SungJJinKang/ForLoop_Compile_Time/README.md

   * C++ 17
   * Easy Use
   * Head Only
-  * Support Enum Iterate
+  * Support Using Enum or Enum class as Iterate value
+  * Support Increment value ( maybe std::integer_sequence doesn't support this )
   * Many Example Codes

 ## HOW TO USE

+Make Functor ( See example ).
+Use ForLoop_CompileTime<EnumTest>::Loop<Loop Start (inclusive), Loop End (inclusive), Increment Value, LoopJobFunctor>();
+(Maybe C++20 will support template lambda, Then you don't need to make Functior)

 You can use only integer point and enum (enum class) as Loop variable type ( floating type isn't supported on C++17, maybe C++20 support this)
+( passing rvalue reference is undefined behaviour, i'll fix it )

 ### Using with Enum Type